AI Summary

 If the plugin detects that any of your DNS records are missing or broken, it’ll let you know right away.

 Do you have more questions about DNS records and email deliverability?
-We’ll cover them below.
+I’ll cover them below.

 You can copy and paste a DMARC record and add it to your domain’s DNS zone.
 There’s a DMARC record example in our guide on how to create a DMARC record and add it to your domain.